davshibru/Rpg-App_prototype/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Uses a number of open source projects to work properly:

 - [Unity] - a cross-platform game engine designed to create 3D and 2D applications and games
 - [Adobe PhotoShop] - graphics editor designed to create, edit and format bitmap images.